phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 Remark: The line at the top of `MjjMaxObservable.cxx` saying `// #define _DEBUG__` can be uncommented to enable printouts from the DEBUGclass(...) function.
 This might be useful for initial tests and checks of the new observable.

 ## Creating an observable snippet
-A small python snippet needs to be added for the new observable to the designated observable/ of the analysis.
+A small python snippet needs to be added for the new observable to the designated observable/ folder of the analysis.
-In the xAOD Example analysis, the observable snippets are located [here](https://gitlab.cern.ch/atlas-caf/CAFExample/tree/master/share/xAOD/observables) (If you write an observable that is used by multiple analyses, you should think of creating the observable snippet in [common/](https://gitlab.cern.ch/atlas-caf/CAFExample/tree/master/share/common/observables).
+In the xAOD Example analysis, the observable snippets are located [here](https://gitlab.cern.ch/atlas-caf/CAFExample/tree/master/share/xAOD/observables) (If you write an observable that is used by multiple analyses, you should think of creating the observable snippet in [common/](https://gitlab.cern.ch/atlas-caf/CAFExample/tree/master/share/common/observables)).
 The snippet will instantiate the observable class and adds it to the observable database.
 The python script should have the same name as the observable itself (in our case MjjMaxObservable.py) and can look like this:

 ```python